 AFEP, an original ecosystem rooted in reality

-Representing 113 of the largest private corporations operating in France, AFEP – the French Association of Private Enterprises – takes part in the public debate in order to provide pragmatic solutions to develop a competitive French and European economy.
+Representing 117 of the largest private corporations operating in France, AFEP – the French Association of Large Companies – takes part in the public debate in order to provide pragmatic solutions to develop a competitive French and European economy.

-AFEP’s member companies contribute over 13% of French GDP, directly employ 2 million employees and pay 19% of mandatory corporate taxation.
+AFEP’s member companies contribute to over 13% of the French GDP, directly employ 2 million employees and pay 19% of mandatory corporate taxation.

-With offices in Paris and Brussels, given the importance of European legislation in national laws, its primary objective is to represent its members’ voices to the French public authorities, European institutions and international organisations.
+With offices in Paris and Brussels, given the importance of European legislation at the national level, its primary objective is to represent its members’ voices to the French public authorities, European institutions and international organisations.
 It intervenes in the drafting of legislation at a cross-sectoral level.

-It initiates and develops detailed analysis and proposals that contribute to legislative and regulatory work, with the direct support of the CEO’s and experts from its member companies.
-Its work is based on objective analyses of companies’ situations and covers taxation, corporate governance, the economy, finances, social protection, employment law, the environment, energy, competition, intellectual property, trade negotiations and more generally all areas of importance to business (see Topics).
+It initiates and develops detailed analyses and proposals that contribute to legislative and regulatory work, with the direct support of the CEOs and experts from its member companies.
+Its work is based on objective analyses of companies’ situations and covers taxation, corporate governance, economy, finance, social protection, employment law, environment, energy, competition, intellectual property, digital, trade negotiations and more generally all areas of importance to businesses (see Topics).

-When it is consulted on reform and legislation projects, AFEP presents to the French and European executive or legislative public authorities reasoned observations agreed by the member companies, with a view to developing appropriate, fair, predictable rules of law.
+When it is consulted on reforms and legislation projects, AFEP presents to the French and European executive or legislative public authorities reasoned observations agreed by the member companies, with a view to developing appropriate, fair, predictable legislation.

 As a specific, apolitical ecosystem, AFEP is a key place for interaction between its member companies, politicians, parliamentary representatives and the French and European administrations.